framps/raspiBackup/helper/README.md

 ## Collection of some sample scripts useful for raspiBackup users

-__Note:__ The scripts are provided as is by framps and raspiBackup users and are not included in any raspiBackup release and thus are not maintained.
-Enhancements and other helper scripts are welcome in a PR.
+__Note:__ Most of the scripts are provided by framps as is and raspiBackup users and are not included in any raspiBackup release and thus are not maintained.
+Enhancements and other helper scripts are welcome in a PR. raspiBackupDialog was provided by [franjo-G](https://github.com/franjo-G) and will be maintained by him.

 1. r2i-raspi - Sample code which retrieves the latest backup created with raspiBackup and uses raspiBackupRestore2Image to create an image from a tar or rsync backup